maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 gsutil cp megahit/bog_frozen_A_megahit_out/final.contigs.fa gs://gu-biology-dept-class/group3/megahit/
 ```
 # 3/19/26
-# GOAL: Identify viral sequences and group them into different viral populations, want to run Virosorter
+# Goal: Identify viral sequences and group them into different viral populations, want to run Virosorter
 VirSorter2 is a machine-learning-based tool that classifies contigs as viral or non-viral.
 It uses hallmark viral genes, sequence features, and gene content to score each contig.
 We then cluster the viral sequences into vOTUs (viral Operational Taxonomic Units) using vclust.
 We use 95% ANI (Average Nucleotide Identity) as the species-level cutoff for viruses.
 ```bash
 # Load mamba